- Dashwamedha Ghat - Madhur Milan, Kashi Chat House, Deena Chat Bhandar, Blue Lassi

 Chaat is among the other foods that Varanasi is known for.
 Right from aloo tikki – potato patties served with chickpea curry and topped with chutneys, to pani puri and papdi chaat, there’s a huge variety of chaats to try.
 Kashi Chaat Bhandaar is a popular destination near Dashwamedha ghat for all these and the must-try Tamatar Chaat (Tomato Chaat).

-Also unique to Benaras is this butter toast called safed makhhan toast.
+Also unique to Varanasi food is a butter toast called safed makhhan toast.
 Thick, local bread toasted over live coal, and then slathered with a supremely-generous helping of white butter or regular butter, depending on your taste preferences.
 Ask for a little salt and pepper with the white butter.
 Laxmi Chai Waale is the place to visit for this.
 This popular joint also serves tea – deeply boiled, strong and sweet tea made over a coal stove and served in an earthen kullhad, which the locals love to have as they discuss the affairs of the city.